Analyzing Diginex (EQOS) & The Competition

 |2.16

-As a group, “Holding & other investment offices” companies have a potential upside of 52.10%.
-Given Diginex’s competitors higher probable upside, analysts clearly believe Diginex has less favorable growth aspects than its competitors.
+As a group, “Holding & other investment offices” companies have a potential upside of 17.14%.
+Given Diginex’s rivals higher possible upside, analysts clearly believe Diginex has less favorable growth aspects than its rivals.

-Diginex has a beta of 0.37, indicating that its share price is 63% less volatile than the S&P 500.
-Comparatively, Diginex’s competitors have a beta of 0.01, indicating that their average share price is 99% less volatile than the S&P 500.
+Diginex has a beta of 0.37, indicating that its stock price is 63% less volatile than the S&P 500.
+Comparatively, Diginex’s rivals have a beta of 0.01, indicating that their average stock price is 99% less volatile than the S&P 500.

-This table compares Diginex and its competitors’ net margins, return on equity and return on assets.

 Summary